IBM/dbb/Automation/README.md

 # Automation
-This category contains examples of using DBB to easily automate common DevOps tasks on z/OS.
+This category contains examples of using Z Open Automation Utilities to easily automate common DevOps tasks on z/OS.